 Internationally recognised standards for sustainable coffee farming

 Fairtrade stands for better working and living conditions for smallholders and workers in Africa, Asia and Latin America.
 1.6 million smallholders and workers already benefit from fixed minimum prices as well as the Fairtrade premium for community projects.
-Such projects can include, for example, the construction of a school, a health centre, or investment in the local infrastructure.
+Such projects can include, for example, the construction of schools and medical care centres, or investments in local infrastructure.
 Fairtrade prohibits forced labour and illegal child labour.
-Fairtrade provides support, training and advice for producers in the growing regions.
+The organisation provides support, training and advice for producers in the growing regions.
 Environmentally friendly cultivation is promoted.
 The independent certification company FLOCERT carries out on-site verification of whether producers and traders comply with Fairtrade standards.

 UTZ is not an acronym, but comes from the Mayan language, an indigenous people from South America, and means ‘good’.
-And it is used here with good reason: UTZ Certified trains coffee farmers in the fields of business, social working conditions and environmental management, helping them, for example by learning better farming methods, to operate more successfully and at the same time protect the environment.
-By purchasing UTZ certified products Tchibo customers can actively promote better prospects for farmers.
+And it is used here with good reason: UTZ trains coffee farmers in the fields of business, social working conditions and environmental management, helping them, e.g. by learning better farming methods, to operate more successfully while also protecting the environment.
+By purchasing UTZ certified products, Tchibo customers can actively promote better future prospects for farmers.

 Bio ‘organic’ label

-In March 2016, the Sustainable Coffee Program (SCP) – a cooperation between international coffee roasters and the Netherland’s Initiative for Sustainable Trade (IDH) as the public partner – joined forces with the 4C Association to form the Global Coffee Platform (GCP), to consolidate the strengths of the two organisations alliance and achieve a greater impact in developing a sustainable coffee sector.
+In March 2016, the Sustainable Coffee Program (SCP) – a cooperation between international coffee roasters and the Netherland’s Initiative for Sustainable Trade (IDH) as the public partner – joined forces with the 4C Association to form the Global Coffee Platform (GCP).
+This combines the strengths of the two organisations to jointly achieve a greater impact in developing a sustainable coffee sector.